 Letters of credit remain a popular payment method in international trade, especially for high-value transactions, new trade relationships, or transactions involving higher-risk countries.

-They provide a reliable mechanism to ensure payment and mitigate risk.
-In situations where trust is not yet established or where significant amounts of money are involved, letters of credit offer a robust solution to ensure both parties meet their obligations.
+Letters of credit provide a reliable mechanism to ensure payment and mitigate risk.
+In situations where trust is not yet established or where significant amounts of money are involved, they offer a robust solution to ensure both parties meet their obligations.

 What is a Standby Letter of Credit?